Sofia de Veyra: Early career

-Suffrage Activism
+Suffrage activism

-In 1917, de Veyra moved to Washington D. C. as a diplomat's wife, and while there gave lectures and was otherwise active in women's clubs.
+In 1917, de Veyra moved to Washington, D.C. as a diplomat's wife, and while there gave lectures and was otherwise active in women's clubs.
 She wrote essays that were published in newspapers around the United States.
 Sofia de Veyra was also noted for wearing the distinctive Philippine terno formal dress to events and while giving public speeches in the United States.

 De Veyra was one of the organizers of the first Woman's Club in the Philippines.
 The Womans Club headquartered in Manila.
 By 1920, de Veyra's Woman's Club operated a Day Nursery and a Flower market.
 It supported three women police matrons who cared for women pending trials.
 The Club ran a Woman's Free Employment Agency which aided destitute women.
 The club also formed the Little Mother's League, Civic Committee and provided free legal aid for indigent women through Filipina lawyers.

 De Veyra later aided in the consolidating of all the woman's clubs and associations in the Philippines.
 On February 5, 1921, 300 women's associations established the National Federation of Women's Clubs of the Philippines.

-In 1922 she attended the Pan-American Conference of Women held in Baltimore and spoke on the Philippines.
-She met with first lady Florence Harding, and received a certificate of appreciation from the American Red Cross for her contributions during World War I. In 1922, de Veyra was a leader of a Filipina Suffrage delegation that met with first Lady Harding.
+In 1922, she attended the Pan-American Conference of Women held in Baltimore and spoke about the Philippines.
+She met with First Lady Florence Harding, and received a certificate of appreciation from the American Red Cross for her contributions during World War I. In 1922, de Veyra was a leader of a Filipina suffrage delegation that met with First Lady Harding.

 Back in the Philippines by 1925, she founded the Manila Women's Club.
-In time she became president of the National Federation of Women's Clubs, and used her position to advocate for women's suffrage in the Philippines.
+In time, she became president of the National Federation of Women's Clubs, and used her position to advocate for women's suffrage in the Philippines.
 She was also appointed head of the domestic science department at Centro Escolar de Señoritas, a girls' school.

-Philippine Independence
+Philippine independence

-On January 22, 1930, de Veyra's name was included on The Independence Congress Manifesto as a recognised representative of the Filipino People.
+On January 22, 1930, de Veyra's name was included on The Independence Congress Manifesto as a recognized representative of the Filipino People.
 De Veyra held an official role in the Independence Congress as an officer of the congress and Chairman of the Women's Section.

 At 9:30 A.M.
-February 26, 1930, De Veyra gave her opening remarks to the Independence Congress and later delivered a formal address.
+February 26, 1930, de Veyra gave her opening remarks to the Independence Congress and later delivered a formal address.